 - Parmesan cheese & Parsley for garnish

-- Heat 1 tablespoon olive oil in a very large Dutch oven over medium heat.
+- Heat 1 tablespoon of the olive oil in a large Dutch oven over medium heat.

-- Cook meat, breaking up as it cooks.
+- Brown the meat, breaking up as it cooks.
 Drain and set aside.

 - Heat the remaining 1 tablespoon oil in the Dutch oven, adding the onion, carrots and celery, cooking for about 4 minutes until just soft.
 Add the garlic, cooking an additional 1 minute.

-- Ladle into bowls, topping with Parmesan cheese and chopped parsley, as desired.
+- Ladle into bowls, topping with the Parmesan cheese and chopped parsley, as desired.

 - If you’ve tried this recipe, come back and let us know how it was in the comments or ratings!